 Other tuning problems are caused more by the environment than something inside the piano itself.
 If the piano is next to a door or window or the temperature or humidity in the room fluctuates substantially, the piano's wood and other parts will expand and contract causing the pressure on the strings to change.
 The remedy is stabilizing the temperature and humidity around the piano.
 Often installing a Damp-Chaser — a device to stabilize the humidity — will help.

 Q. What's the difference between a piano tuner and a piano technician?

 A piano tuner typically just tunes pianos.
 A piano technician can do complex repairs like action regulation, voicing, repairing broken parts, and even completely rebuilding a piano.
-But most piano technicians don't object to be called a piano tuner because it's a name the public recognizes.
+But most piano technicians don't object to being called a piano tuner because it's a name the public recognizes.

 Q. The piano tuner said my piano can't be tuned.
 Why not?

-In most cases it's because the tuning pins aren't tight enough to hold the tuning.
+In most cases, it's because the tuning pins aren't tight enough to hold the tuning.
 Your piano technician is saying there's no point in spending money on a tuning since it wouldn't stay anyway.
 If that's the case and the piano is high quality it might be worth fixing it.
 In most cases, however, when a piano won't hold a tune it's time for a new piano.
 Good pianos can be rented or purchased at very affordable prices today.